From Léon: The Professional (1994) to Gunpowder Milkshake (2021), here are 15 movies like John Wick for action fans.

-In a genre infamous for producing countless movies that are forgotten almost as soon as they’re released, it takes something truly special to become a stand-out.
+In a genre infamous for producing countless movies that are forgotten almost as soon as they’re released, it takes something truly special to stand out.
 In 2014, Chad Stahelski’s John Wick received an overwhelmingly positive response that took the world by storm.
+In fact, one could say that it has been one of the greatest action movies ever.
 John Wick has become a highly-acclaimed franchise, with two very successful sequels out and two more in the pipeline.
-It’s now popularly regarded as one of the best neo-noir action thrillers in recent memory.
-The reason is simple: John Wick is brilliantly executed and lets every central element or theme shine.
+The reason why John Wick is highly successful and praised is simple.
+It is brilliantly executed and lets every central element or theme shine.

-For those that want more of the sinister atmosphere, slick performances, and mind-blowing action sequences that this film series offers, here are 12 more films that share similar ground with the franchise, while being unique in their own right.
+For those that want more of the sinister atmosphere, slick performances, and mind-blowing action sequences that this film series offers, here are 15 more movies like John Wick that share similar ground with the franchise, while being unique in their own right.

 1. The Bourne Series (2002, 2004, 2007, 2012, 2016)